Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Materials and methods

 For the measurements presented here, we used two types of thermal light sources: broadband LED and neon lamp, both shown in Figure \ref{fig:BlenderSpectrometer}.
 Figure \ref{fig:twoSpectra} shows two mirrored instances of a 10 nm wide spectrum in the dual spectrometer.
 The spectrometer optics were aligned such that the two spectra appeared in the same sensor without overlap.
 This is directly exploiting the data-driven operation of the LinoSPAD2 single-photon detector, which can independently register multiple photons arriving at the same time with excellent temporal resolution.

 The spectrometer was characterized using the neon emission spectrum~\cite{NIST_ASD}, which has a large number of narrow lines.
 Figure \ref{fig:twoSpectra} shows two neon spectra in the dual spectrometer.
 Two bright neon lines, 638.3 and 640.2 nm, are prominent in both spectrometers.
 Note that the wavelength is increasing in opposite directions for the two spectrometers due to the orientation of their optical elements.
 The two neon lines have well-defined wavelengths and can be used to calibrate the correspondence of the wavelength to position in the sensor.
-The spectral resolution (rms) and pixel scale of the spectrometer was determined to be equal to 0.04~nm and 0.11~nm/pixel, respectively \cite{Jirsa2024}.
+The resolution of the spectrometer as well as its scale was determined in a separate study \cite{Jirsa2024}, where we used the Ar spectrum that we projected onto the sensor of the LinoSPAD2 camera.
+Fitting with a Gaussian function all of the spectral lines that we measured, we determined the resolution of 0.04 nm (rms), while the scale was estimated using the distances between several known lines and was measured to be equal to 0.11 nm/pixel.
+Repeating the same procedure with Ne lines, in this work, we measured the same numbers --- as expected, since the setup is the same besides the change of the source.